Size ranking: 77th

 Origin: The 12 southern constellations of Keyser and de Houtman

 A small constellation to the south of Crux, the Southern Cross.
 Musca was one of the 12 southern constellations introduced at the end of the 16th century by Pieter Dirkszoon Keyser and Frederick de Houtman from the stars they observed during the first Dutch expeditions to the East Indies.
-It was first depicted by their fellow Dutchman Petrus Plancius on his globe of 1598, but for some reason he left it unnamed.
+The constellation arose because the seafarers saw chameleons eating flies during their stopover on Madagascar, and in the sky the fly lies next to the constellation Chamaeleon.
+These new southern constellations were first depicted by their fellow Dutchman Petrus Plancius on his globe of 1598, but for some reason he left the fly unnamed.
 In de Houtman’s catalogue of 1603, completed after Keyser’s death, it is called De Vlieghe, Dutch for fly.

-The French astronomer Nicolas Louis de Lacaille correctly identified the insect as a fly (calling it la Mouche) on his southern planisphere of 1756, but Johann Bode, in his Uranographia of 1801, followed Bayer’s identification of the constellation as Apis, the bee, rather than a fly, as shown on the illustration below.
+The French astronomer Nicolas Louis de Lacaille correctly identified the insect as a fly (calling it la Mouche) on his southern planisphere of 1756, but despite this Johann Bode, in his Uranographia of 1801, followed Bayer’s erroneous identification of it as Apis, the bee, as shown on the illustration below.

 The first known use of the Latin name Musca for this constellation was in 1602 on a globe by Willem Janszoon Blaeu (1571–1638), another Dutch cartographer and rival to Plancius.
 Plancius himself did not adopt a name for the constellation until 1612, when he called it Muia, the Greek for fly, on a globe produced that year.
 For a time it was known as Musca Australis, when there was also a northern fly, Musca Borealis, in the sky.